ap-berry/chess_on_neovim/README.md

 replace `<API TOKEN>` with your token

-install dependencies:
+install the dependencies and run a neovim instance from the terminal with the options --listen 127.0.0.1:6789 `nvim --listen 127.0.0.1:6789`

-then run a neovim instance from the terminal with the options --listen 127.0.0.1:6789 `nvim --listen 127.0.0.1:6789`
+after that run the `gui_tests/threadingmain.py` python file from the repo directory `chess_on_neovim` in a separate terminal

-after that run the `gui_tests/threadingmain.py` python file from the repo directory
+`python3 gui_tests/threadingmain.py`

 that should be it